JonnyRed/git-notes/README.md

 Please note that when fully executed, `git clean` will make a hard filesystem deletion, similar to executing the command line `rm` utility.
 Make sure you really want to delete the untracked files before you run it.

-## Browsing History

-### git log --oneline --stat

-The `git log --oneline --stat` command is a combination of two options with the `git log` command in Git, a distributed version control system.
-Here's what each part does:

-- `git log`: This command shows the commit history in reverse chronological order.
-The commits are displayed starting from the most recent commit.

-- `--oneline`: This is an option for `git log` that changes the output format to be more compact.
-Each commit is shown as one line containing the commit hash and the commit message.

-- `--stat`: This option shows some stats about each commit, specifically, it shows which files were altered and the relative number of lines that were added or deleted from each of them.

-So, when you use `git log --oneline --stat`, Git will display each commit as a single line with its hash and message, followed by stats about which files were changed and how many lines were added or deleted in that commit.
-It's a useful command for getting a high-level overview of your project history.

-### git log --oneline --patch

-- `--patch` or `-p`: This option generates patch text for each commit.
-The patch text shows the actual changes in content that were made in each commit, line by line.

-So, when you use `git log --oneline --patch`, Git will display each commit as a single line with its hash and message, followed by the actual changes made in that commit, line by line.
-It's a useful command for reviewing your project history in detail.

-### git log --oneline -\<integer\>

-The last three commits for example:

-`git log --oneline -3`

-### git log --oneline --author=\<Name\>

-Filter by author

-`git log --oneline --author="John Reynolds"`

-### git log --oneline --after="YYYY-MM-DD"

-Examples of date filtering:

-`git log --oneline --after="2022-05-01"`
-`git log --oneline --after="yesterday"`
-`git log --oneline --after="one week ago"`

-### git log --oneline --grep="commit string"

-- `--grep="commit string:"`: This option makes `git log` only show **commits** where the commit message contains the string `"commit string:"`.
-The `--grep` option is followed by a string, and it causes `git log` **to only list commits** where that string appears in the commit message.

-### git log --oneline -S="string"

-- `-S"string"`: This option makes `git log` only show commits that added or removed the string `"string"`.
-The `-S` option is followed by a string, and it causes `git log` to only list commits where that string was added or removed from the codebase.

-### git log --oneline \<commit id>..\<commit id>

-The `git log --oneline commit_id..commit_id` command in Git shows the commit history between the two specified commit IDs in a compact format.

-- `commit_id..commit_id`: This is a range of commits.
-Git will show all commits that exist in the second commit ID which don't exist in the first commit ID.
-In other words, it shows the commits that happened between these two points in the history.

-So, when you use `git log --oneline commit_id..commit_id`, Git will display each commit as a single line with its hash and message, but only for commits that are in the range between the two specified commit IDs.
-It's a useful command for reviewing a specific part of your project history.

-### git log --oneline \<filename>

-- `filename`: This is the name of a file in your repository.
-When you specify a filename after `git log`, Git will only show commits where that file was changed.

-So, when you use `git log --oneline filename`, Git will display each commit as a single line with its hash and message, but only for commits where the specified file was changed.
-It's a useful command for seeing how a specific file has changed over time.

-### Git Log format

-#### git log --pretty=format:\<format string>

-Example:

-`git log --pretty=format:"%an committed %h"`

-### Alias

-Example

-`git config --global alias.lg "log --pretty=format:'%an committed %h on %cd'"`

-`git config --global -e`

-### git shortlog

-The `git shortlog` command in Git is used to summarize the output of `git log`.
-It takes the same arguments as `git log`, but instead of displaying the full commit messages, it groups the commits by author and title, making it easy to see who has done what in a repository.

-Here's a basic breakdown of what it does:

-- `git shortlog`: This command summarizes the output of `git log`.
-It groups the commits by author and then by commit title.

-This is a useful command when you want to get a quick overview of who has been committing to your repository and what they've been doing.
-It's often used in open source projects to generate a list of contributions for release notes or other documentation.